Snarp/tyranoscript/EXAMPLE_GAME_README.md

 To run the example game on your own computer, you need to open a local HTTP server (a webserver) for [`data`](./data), the subdirectory that contains the example game code.

 There are a lot of different ways to do this.
+I've described three common ones below.

 ## If You're On Windows And Confused: